 Measles is caused by a viral infection.
 The symptoms of the illness appear around 10 days after your baby is first infected, which makes it highly infectious as it’s often passed on before you’ve realised your baby is ill.
 ‘Thanks to vaccination programmes, measles is quite rare,’ says Dr David Elliman from The Royal College of Paediatrics and Child Health.

-‘However, outbreaks still occur each year and about 6% of these cases will lead to more serious complications.’
+‘However, outbreaks of measles still occur each year and about 6% of these cases will lead to more serious complications.’
 The virus is spread much like colds, in tiny droplets of water that are spread through coughs and sneezes, and which your baby will breathe in.

 What are the symptoms of measles?